lockss/lockss-rtd-portal/docs/plugin/index.rst

 .. note::

-   This guide is under construction.
+   The LOCKSS Plugin Developer Guide is under construction.

-**Welcome to the LOCKSS Plugin Developer Guide.**
+**Welcome to the LOCKSS Plugin Developer Guide.** This section of the LOCKSS Documentation Portal contains information aimed at developers of LOCKSS plugins.

 .. only:: html